beehive-lab/TornadoVM/assembly/src/docs/14_FAQ.md

 ## 4. Is TornadoVM a DSL?

 No, TornadoVM is not a DSL.
-It executes nominal Java code.
+It compiles a subset of Java code to OpenCL.

-TornadoVM only provides two Java annotations (`@Parallel` and `@Reduce`) plus a light API to create task-schedules (group of Java methods to be accelerated by TornadoVM).
+The TornadoVM API only provides two Java annotations (`@Parallel` and `@Reduce`) plus a light API to create task-schedules (groups of Java methods to be accelerated by TornadoVM).

 ## 5. Does it support the whole Java Language?